 Infusing your favorite olive oil with a few sprigs of thyme makes a great flavored cooking or dipping oil.

-The combination of thyme, garlic, basil and oregano are a great addition to marinara sauce that can be used to top pasta or even pizza.
+The combination of thyme, garlic, basil, and oregano is a great addition to the marinara sauce that can be used to top pasta or even pizza.